 Social changes and external influences, especially in the post-oil era, has resulted in several modifications to the traditional garment.

-During the 1960s thewas a simple dress made from lightweight rather transparent cotton and it seldom reached lower than mid-thigh length.
-This style served three purposes – It was hygienic, as it never touched the floor, it was more aesthetic as it showed the elaborate badilah of the below, and it was practical as it allowed free body movement.
+During the 1960s the Kandurah was a simple dress made from lightweight rather transparent cotton and it seldom reached lower than mid-thigh length.
+This style served three purposes – It was hygienic, as it never touched the floor, it was more aesthetic as it showed the elaborate badilah of the Sirwal below, and it was practical as it allowed free body movement.
 It was simply decorated with one or two teli lines or machine embroidered silver thread applied to the neckline and wrist cuffs.

 The unique side-slit neckline continued to be used but with much more elaborate decoration and embellishments.
 The neck opening also became bigger, showing off more of the neck and chest area, and to display the newly acquired European jewellery.
 The heavier embroidery around the neckline made the garment stiff, inflexible and cumbersome to wear.

-By the 1980s the heavy embroidery led to theand to be combined into one garment, merging at the neckline.
+By the 1980s the heavy embroidery led to the Kandurah and Thawb to be combined into one garment, merging at the neckline.
 The elaborate embroidery combined with the wider neck opening made the garment heavy and prone to sliding down the shoulder or falling forward, forcing the wearer to continually rearrange her clothes.
-This lead to the and to be first pinned together, later fixed with press-studs and finally to be stitched together sharing a single neckline.
+This lead to the Kandurah and Thawb to be first pinned together, later fixed with press-studs and finally to be stitched together sharing a single neckline.

-Combining the two garments allowed for a more stable surface for the embroidery as the layers of fabric eliminated the use of gauze to stabilise the embellishments.
-Combining the two garments did away with the side-slit opening of theand different shapes necklines became fashionable.
+Combining the two garments allowed for a more stable surface for the embroidery as the layers of fabric eliminated the use of Gauze to stabilise the embellishments.
+Combining the two garments did away with the side-slit opening of the Kandurah and different shapes necklines became fashionable.